sarampcarvalho/sarampcarvalho.github.io/Activities.md

 layout: page
 ---
 ## Invited Talks
-- Carvalho, S. (2022).
-Definitions in SNOMED CT: the role of Terminology and Knowledge Organization.
+- Carvalho, S. (2022). *Definitions in SNOMED CT: the role of Terminology and Knowledge Organization*.
 SNOMED CT Translation User Group Meeting.
 28 June 2022.
-- Carvalho, S. (2022).
-Terminology and Linguistic Linked Data in the biomedical domain: hype, hope and reality.
+- Carvalho, S. (2022). *Terminology and Linguistic Linked Data in the biomedical domain: hype, hope and reality*.
 Terminology and Specialized Knowledge Representation: New Perspectives on User Needs (TESK 2022).
 Rijeka, 9-10 June 2022 [Keynote speaker].
 - Carvalho, S. (2021).
 Membro do painel Health literacy: What's the value of an informed citizen?, no âmbito do workshop online "Healthcare in Post-Pandemic", organised by Value for Health CoLAB.
 18 June 2021.
-- Silva, R., Costa, R., Carvalho, S. (2021).
-Terminology.
-A pivotal element in knowledge sharing in the digital age.
+- Silva, R., Costa, R., Carvalho, S. (2021). *Terminology.
+A pivotal element in knowledge sharing in the digital age*.
 ArgLab Research Colloquium, Instituto de Filosofia da NOVA (IFILNOVA).
 11 June 2021.
-- Carvalho, S. (2021).
-Terminology and knowledge organization in healthcare: challenges and opportunities.
-Seminar: Outside the frames: new challenges in terminology work.
-Dynamicity of Specialized Knowledge Categories (DIKA), Institute of Croatian Language and Linguistics.
+- Carvalho, S. (2021). *Terminology and knowledge organization in healthcare: challenges and opportunities*.
+Seminar: "Outside the frames: new challenges in terminology work.
+Dynamicity of Specialized Knowledge Categories (DIKA)", Institute of Croatian Language and Linguistics.
 5 March 2021.

 ## Conference presentations
 - Carvalho, S., Wermuth, M. C. & Costa, R. (2023). *Exploring the role of Terminology in SNOMED CT definitions: challenges and solutions*.
 SNOMED CT Expo 2023.
 Atlanta, October 26-27, 2023.